 • Through the Trejo Foster Foundation for Hispanic library Education and its biannual institutes, his work continued to provide forums that prepare librarians to overcome the challenges they face in their commitment to creating a more diverse profession.

-• In his retirement, he devoted time to establishing REFORMITA chapters and school clubs to inspire Hispanic youth, planting the seeds for the next generation of library and information science professionals.
+• In his retirement, he devoted time to establishing REFORMA chapters and school clubs to inspire Hispanic youth, planting the seeds for the next generation of library and information science professionals.